Finland: Climate

 The main factor influencing Finland's climate is the country's geographical position between the 60th and 70th northern parallels in the Eurasian continent's coastal zone.
-In the Köppen climate classification, the whole of Finland lies in the boreal zone, characterized by warm summers and freezing winters.
+In the Köppen climate classification, the largest part of Finland lies in the boreal zone, characterized by warm summers and freezing winters.
 Within the country, the temperateness varies considerably between the southern coastal regions and the extreme north, showing characteristics of both a maritime and a continental climate.
 Finland is near enough to the Atlantic Ocean to be continuously warmed by the Gulf Stream.
 The Gulf Stream combines with the moderating effects of the Baltic Sea and numerous inland lakes to explain the unusually warm climate compared with other regions that share the same latitude, such as Alaska, Siberia, and southern Greenland.

 Share of forest area in total land area, top countries (2021).
 Finland has the tenth highest percentage of forest cover in the world.

 Winters in southern Finland (when the mean daily temperature remains below 0 °C) are usually about 100 days long, and in the inland the snow typically covers the land from about late November to April, and on the coastal areas such as Helsinki, snow often covers the land from late December to late March.
 Even in the south, the harshest winter nights can see the temperatures fall to -30 °C, although on coastal areas like Helsinki, temperatures below -30 °C are rare.
 Climatic summers (when mean daily temperature remains above 10 °C) in southern Finland last from about late May to mid-September, and in the inland, the warmest days of July can reach over 35 °C. Although most of Finland lies on the taiga belt, the southernmost coastal regions are sometimes classified as hemiboreal.